Medically reviewed by Vicky Davis, FNP

 Now, this doesn’t necessarily mean that ExtenZe doesn’t work.
 ExtenZe is a relatively popular supplement.
 Some ExtenZe users may report anecdotal benefits for their sexual performance, even if these are just placebo responses.

-However, based on the research that’s available, we can’t confidently state that ExtenZe or any similar untested supplements are effective treatments for ED.
+However, based on the research that’s available, we can’t confidently state that ExtenZe or any similar untested sexual enhancement products are effective treatments for ED.

-One thing to know is that the company behind ExtenZe, Biotab Nutraceuticals, has been subject to legal action several times for its marketing practices.
+One thing to know is that the company behind ExtenZe, Biotab Nutraceuticals, has been subject to legal action several times for false advertising and other questionable marketing practices.